yjp20/prism/README.md

 This error shows the request is missing a required property `name` from the HTTP request body.

-## FAQ

-Base paths are completely ignored by the Prism HTTP server, so they can be removed from the request.
-If you have a base path of `/api` and your path is defined as `hello`, then a request to `http://localhost:4010/hello` would work, but `http://localhost:4010/api/hello` will fail.

 ## What's next for Prism?

 - [ ] Server Validation